AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality Image Generation

-\textbf{GANs.} Most GAN-based works for text-to-image generation incorporate a text encoder (e.g., an RNN) to encode text embeddings which are fed to the GAN.
-AlignDRAW \cite{mansimov2015generating} generates images mainly via RNNs \cite{gregor2015draw} to encode the text inputs, and generate images which learns an alignment between the input captions and the generating canvas, but employ GANs for post-processing to improve the image quality.
-Reed et al. \cite{reed2016generative} develops a fully end-to-end differentiable deep convolutional GAN architecture with a convolutional-RNN, which significantly improves the realism and resolution of the generated images (from $28 \times 28$ of AlignDraw to $64 \times 64$ images).
+\textit{GANs.} Most GAN-based works for text-to-image generation incorporate a \textit{pre-trained text encoder} (e.g., an RNN) to encode text embeddings which are fed to the GAN.
+Notably, by using a pre-trained-text encoder trained only on text inputs, we can get meaningful text embeddings as inputs to the GAN, even while using only a relatively small image-text dataset.
+Therefore, through the use of a pre-trained text encoder, early works were able to bridge the cross-modality gap for GANs, and generate images corresponding to the input text embeddings.
+As the first work exploring this direction, AlignDRAW \cite{mansimov2015generating} generates images mainly by using RNNs to encode the text inputs, and generates images which learns an alignment between the input captions and the generating canvas, but employ GANs for post-processing to improve the image quality.
+Then, Reed et al. \cite{reed2016generative} develops a fully end-to-end differentiable deep convolutional GAN architecture with a convolutional-RNN, which significantly improves the realism and resolution of the generated images (from $28 \times 28$ of AlignDraw to $64 \times 64$ images).
 GAWWN \cite{reed2016learning} builds upon \cite{reed2016generative} and finds that image quality can be improved by providing additional information to the model, such as bounding boxes that instruct the model where to generate the objects.
-StackGAN \cite{zhang2017stackgan} and Stackgan++ \cite{zhang2018stackgan++} adopt the text encoder of \cite{reed2016generative}, and present a coarse-to-fine refinement approach and stack multiple GANs to improve the image resolution, yielding images of resolution $256 \times 256$.
+StackGAN \cite{zhang2017stackgan} and StackGAN++ \cite{zhang2018stackgan++} adopt the text encoder of \cite{reed2016generative}, and present a coarse-to-fine refinement approach and stack multiple GANs to improve the image resolution, yielding images of resolution $256 \times 256$.
 AttnGAN \cite{xu2018attngan} proposes an attention-driven architecture that allows subregions of the image to be drawn by focusing on the most relevant words of the caption, providing significant improvements to the image quality.
-Other GAN-based text-to-image methods have been proposed for better control (e.g., ControlGAN \cite{li2019controllable}, ManiGAN \cite{li2020manigan}), resolution (e.g., HDGAN \cite{zhang2018photographic}, DM-GAN \cite{zhu2019dm}), or semantic alignment (e.g., MirrorGAN \cite{qiao2019mirrorgan}, XMC-GAN \cite{zhang2021cross}).
+Other GAN-based text-to-image methods have been proposed for better resolution (e.g., DM-GAN \cite{zhu2019dm}), or better semantic alignment through training losses (e.g., XMC-GAN \cite{zhang2021cross}) and text-image fusion architectures (DF-GAN \cite{tao2022df}).